Authentic Lessons for 21st Century Learning

 Display slide 11.
 Introduce students to the Fold the Line strategy and explain to them that they will be engaging in a discussion about tradition.

 Display the first prompt on slide 12.
-Direct students to line up according to how much they agree with the prompt on a scale of 1 to 5.
-After they have lined up, instruct the student at the end to "fold the line" by walking to face the student at the beginning of the line.
-Have the rest of the line follow the leader, pairing up with the next classmate in line.
-Each student should be standing across from the classmate who was standing at an opposite position in the line.
-If there is an uneven number, create one group of 3.
-Instruct students to discuss the prompt with their partners.
+Ask students to form a single line based on how strongly they agree with the prompt, using a scale from 1 (strongly disagree) to 5 (strongly agree).
+Once everyone is in place, have the student at one end “fold the line” by walking to face the student at the opposite end.
+The rest of the line should follow, pairing off as they go.
+Each student should now be facing a classmate with an opposing viewpoint.
+If there is an odd number of students, form one group of three.
+Instruct students to discuss the prompt with their partner or group.

 Display slides 13–15.
-Have students repeat the procedure for each prompt.
+Have students repeat the procedure outlined above for each prompt.

 Evaluate